Tender and Juicy Grilled Filet Mignon Steak recipe

 Step 3:

-Place the filet mignon steaks in a glass dish.
+If using the optional marinade then place the steaks in a glass dish.

 In a small glass mixing bowl combine all the marinade ingredients well.